cywang117/natural-ones/Session 47.md

 	- From the rocks, stairs zigzagging down a cliff face to the entrance to Gull
 	- Entrance: giant slab held up by 4 pillars & a symbol of the empire of Gull
 - We're taking a smaller boat in the night to shore
+- We sneak and navigate along the shore and come upon a Queensguard camp facing off against a Bloodcoven camp.
+The temple is in the middle of the 2 camps and both are trying to gain ground and ward the other off.
+Amethyst is in charge at the Queensguard camp, Slate previously lead a small group into the temple but hasn't come out.